 Debating and public speaking help boys learn skills of communication, persuasion, logic, critical thinking, research, the use of evidence, and thinking on their feet.
 Roxbury Latin boys compete among themselves and with students from other schools both in traditional debate formats (e.g., Oregon and Parliamentary) and in a wide range of public speaking events (e.g., persuasive, after dinner, impromptu, extemporaneous speaking, and interpretive reading).
 Through these competitions, boys gain self-confidence in performing before others and also experience the excitement and exhilaration created by the clash and interplay of competing ideas.

-In our program, first-year debaters and public speakers attend weekly classes in basic public speaking skills and forensic theory and compete in two interscholastic debating tournaments in which boys apply and refine the skills they have learned.
-After completing the first-year program, boys advance to novice and advanced classes and a wide array of interscholastic competitions.
+In our program, first-year debaters and public speakers learn basic public speaking skills and forensic theory, competing in two interscholastic debating tournaments.
+After completing the first-year program, boys advance to novice and advanced level debating in a wide array of interscholastic competitions.

 The Roxbury Latin dramatics program is anchored in the intimate Smith Theater, a well-appointed facility with unobstructed sight lines, fly and trap capabilities, an optional orchestra pit and excellent acoustics for student voices.
 Each year features three faculty-directed productions: the Senior Play, featuring actors in Classes I-III (with girls from neighboring schools taking the female roles); the Musical, usually open to students from each school’s upper four classes, alternating yearly with a classical production; and the Junior Play, for performers in Classes IV-VI (also including girls from area schools).
 All on-stage roles and most of the technical work—set design and construction, lighting, and sound—are performed by students.
-In many of the past two dozen years, there has also been at least one full-length evening of theater initiated and directed by a Class I boy, an endeavor that will be available as an Independent Senior Project (ISP) in the 2021-2022 school year.
+In many of the past two dozen years, there has also been at least one full-length evening of theater initiated and directed by a Class I boy.

 Habitat for Humanity